yoesk8/project-4-fitnessblog/README.md

 * As a returning user, I want to be able to quickly access the features I’m interested in.
 * As a returning user, I want to be able to leave comments on articles to share my own experiences and provide feedback to the author.
 * As a returning user, I want to be able to like or upvote articles that I find helpful or informative, so that other users can easily see which articles are most valuable.
+* As a returning user I want to be able to purchase custom made training / nutrition programs to help me with my fitness goals